A Dynamic Game Framework for Rational and Persistent Robot Deception With an Application to Deceptive Pursuit-Evasion

 \subsubsection{Deceivability, Distinguishability, and PoD}

 Deceivability defined in Definition \ref{def:Deceviability} is highly related to the distinguishblity among different types.
-In this case study, a larger distance between targets, i.e., $||\gamma(\theta_2^g)-\gamma(\theta_2^b)||_2$, makes it easier for the pursuer to distinguish evaders of type $\theta_2^b$ and $\theta_2^g$.
-A larger maneuverability difference $|\tilde{B}_1(\theta_1^H)-\tilde{B}_1(\theta_1^L)|$ makes it easier for the evader to distinguish pursuers of type $\theta_1^H$ and $\theta_1^L$.
+In this case study, a larger distance between targets, i.e., $||\gamma(\theta_2^g)-\gamma(\theta_2^b)||_2$, makes it easier for the pursuer to distinguish between evaders of type $\theta_2^b$ and type $\theta_2^g$.
+A larger maneuverability difference $|\tilde{B}_1(\theta_1^H)-\tilde{B}_1(\theta_1^L)|$ makes it easier for the evader to distinguish between pursuers of type $\theta_1^H$ and type $\theta_1^L$.
 We visualize two UAVs' truth-revealing stages $k_i^{tr}$ versus the distance between targets and the maneuverability difference in Fig. \ref{fig:deceivability}.
-The evader has a coupled cost and both players' initial belief mismatch is $0.5$.
+The evader has a coupled cost and both players' initial belief mismatches are $0.5$.
 The dashed black line indicates $\tilde{B}_1(\theta_1^L)=0.3$.

 When the maneuverability difference is negligible $\tilde{B}_1(\theta_1^H)\in (0.26, 0.36)$, the pursuer's type cannot be learned correctly in $K$ stages; i.e., the pursuer is $(K+1)$-stage $0$-deceivable.
-When the maneuverability difference is small, i.e., $\tilde{B}_1(\theta_1^H)\in (0.1, 0.5)$ yet not negligible, i.e., $\tilde{B}_1(\theta_1^H)\notin (0.26, 0.36)$, the variance of $k_2^{tr}$ is large.
+When the maneuverability difference is small, i.e., $\tilde{B}_1(\theta_1^H)\in (0.1, 0.5)$, yet not negligible, i.e., $\tilde{B}_1(\theta_1^H)\notin (0.26, 0.36)$, the variance of $k_2^{tr}$ is large.

-We choose $\eta_1=\eta_2=0.5$ and visualize the PoD in Fig. \ref{fig:POD}.
-The numerical results corroborate that the PoD can be bigger than $1$ and has a negligibly small variance even though the variance of $\bar{V}_i^K$ is large as shown in Fig. \ref{fig:DMprogressiveCost}, Fig. \ref{fig:DMratio}, and Fig. \ref{fig:Maneuverabilityvalue}.
-Besides, the PoD does not change much as the initial belief $l_1^0$ and the maneuverability change.
+Let $\theta_2=\theta_2^b$ be \textit{common knowledge} and assume that the evader's belief confirms to the prior distribution of the pursuer's type for all stages, i.e., $l_2^k(\theta_1|h^k,\theta^b)=\Xi_1(\theta_1), \forall \theta_1\in \Theta_1, \forall k\in \mathcal{K}$.
+Then, Fig. \ref{fig:newPoD} illustrates how the prior distribution of the pursuer's type affects the value of PoD under three scenarios: \begin{itemize} \item $\eta_1=1$, i.e., the central planner only evaluates UAV $1$'s performance under deception. \item $\eta_1=0$, i.e., the central planner only evaluates UAV $2$'s performance under deception. \item $\eta_1=0.5$, i.e., the central planner evaluates the average performance of two UAVs under deception. \end{itemize} When the pursuer's type is also \textit{common knowledge}, i.e., $\Xi_1(\theta_1^H)=0$ (i.e., the pursuer has type $\theta_1^L$) and $\Xi_1(\theta_1^H)=1$ (i.e., the pursuer has type $\theta_1^H$), the game is of complete information and the value of PoD equals $1$.
+Since PoD takes continuous values over $\Xi_1(\theta_1^H)\in [0,1]$ and has a value of $1$ at two endpoints for all feasible $\eta_1$, we refer to the plots in Fig. \ref{fig:newPoD} as \textit{jump rope} plots.

+They corroborate that the PoD can be bigger than $1$; i.e., deception among players may not only benefit the deceiver but also the deceivee.